-How to plan the Bhutan Tour?
+How to plan a Bhutan Tour?
 Here are some suggestions for Bhutan itineraries and things-to-do, learn before you to take a beautiful trip to Bhutan after this Coronavirus Pandemic (Covid-19).
 This blog includes questions on how to enter Bhutan?
 How much does it cost?
 What are the things included, and etc?
 This blog definitely makes it easier to plan and decide to take a trip to Bhutan.

 Bhutan is a small Himalayan nation located between India and China.
 Bhutan is bordered to the north in China and to the South, East, and West in India.
-Being the small Himalayan nation, Bhutan is popular because of many reasons such as Bhutan is called the land of Thunder Dragon, Bhutan is called one of the world’s greenest country, the last Shangri-La, also Bhutan is the only country that believes in Gross National Happiness (GNH) rather than the GDP.
-Most of the high altitude peaks in Bhutan are forbidden to climb because of religious purpose and Bhutan offers beautiful trekking destinations such as Chomolhari Trek, Druk Path Trek, and etc.
+Being a small Himalayan nation, Bhutan is popular because for many reasons such as Bhutan is called the land of Thunder Dragon, Bhutan is called one of the world’s greenest country, the last Shangri-La, also Bhutan is the only country that believes in Gross National Happiness (GNH) rather than the GDP.
+Most of the high altitude peaks in Bhutan are forbidden to climb because of religious purposes and Bhutan offers beautiful trekking destinations such as Chomolhari Trek, Druk Path Trek, and etc.

 Thimphu – the capital city of Bhutan.

 By Flight: Bhutan has a sole International airport called ‘Paro International Airport’ which is located in Paro City.
-There are two aircraft (Druk Air and Bhutan Airlines) are in operation and operate flights from Nepal (Kathmandu), India (Delhi, Kolkotta, Guwahati, and Bagdogra), Thailand (Bangkok), Singapore (SIN), Bangladesh (Dhaka), etc. These are the most common direct flight routes for Bhutan.
+There are two aircraft (Druk Air and Bhutan Airlines) that are in operation and operate flights from Nepal (Kathmandu), India (Delhi, Kolkotta, Guwahati, and Bagdogra), Thailand (Bangkok), Singapore (SIN), Bangladesh (Dhaka), etc. These are the most common direct flight routes for Bhutan.
 Before you fly for Bhutan, you should make sure that Bhutan’s e-Visa clearance is already in your hand.

 By Land: Bhutan can be reached by few borders from India such as Phuentsholing, Gelephu, and Samdrup Jongkhar.
-Among these border crossing, the Phuentsholing border is the most popular and you can enter Bhutan via Phuensholing after traveling to Indian cities such as Darjeeling, Sikkim, Siliguri or landing at Bagdogra airport near Siliguri.
+Among these border crossings, the Phuentsholing border is the most popular and you can enter Bhutan via Phuensholing after traveling to Indian cities such as Darjeeling, Sikkim, Siliguri, or landing at Bagdogra airport near Siliguri.
 These places are located in West Bengal, one of the states of India.
 If you are planning three Himalayan countries tours entering via Phuentsholing border, Bhutan Kathmandu Lhasa tour via Phuentsholing could be the best option.

 Every traveler visiting Bhutan needs to obtain Bhutan e-Visa Clearance before their flight to Bhutan.
 Make sure to get the e-Visa Clearance copy from your tour operator before you take a flight to Bhutan.
 You must present the e-visa clearance copy at the airline counter while the check-In.
-You will be required to send a color scanned passport copy in order to process for the visa at least one week before the trip and make sure your passport is valid at least for six months from the tour start date.
+You will be required to send a color scanned passport copy in order to process the visa at least one week before the trip and make sure your passport is valid at least for six months from the tour start date.